-Harm Caused to Survivors, Families and Communities
+Harm caused to Survivors, Families and Communities

 The widespread use of systematic, ethnic and politically motivated CRSV in South Sudan has had a devastating impact on communities and the nation at large, causing widespread communal harm.
-The use of sexual violence to assert dominance over, degrade and humiliate civilians of rival ethnic groups and - by association - their communities at large, stokes deep fear and animosity between South Sudanese.
-This identity-based nature of CRSV is contributing to nation-wide trauma and a mental health crisis.
+The use of sexual violence to assert dominance over, degrade and humiliate civilians of a rival ethnic group and - by association - their communities at large, stokes deep fear and animosity between South Sudanese.
+This identity-based nature of CRSV is contributing to nation-wide trauma and mental health crisis.